-Gastric02 (NCT04014075)
+DESTINY-Gastric02 (NCT04014075)

 The efficacy and safety of Enhertu were studied in DESTINY-Gastric02, a Phase 2, multicentre, open-label, single-arm study conducted at sites in Europe and the United States.
 The study enrolled patients with locally advanced or metastatic HER2-positive gastric or GEJ adenocarcinoma who had progressed on a prior trastuzumab-based regimen.
 Patients were required to have centrally confirmed HER2 positivity defined as IHC 3+ or IHC 2+/ISH-positive.
 The study excluded patients with a history of ILD/pneumonitis requiring treatment with steroids or ILD/pneumonitis at screening, patients with a history of clinically significant cardiac disease, and patients with active brain metastases.
 Enhertu was administered by intravenous infusion at 6.4 mg/kg every three weeks until disease progression, death, withdrawal of consent, or unacceptable toxicity.
 The primary efficacy outcome measure was confirmed ORR assessed by ICR based on RECIST v1.1.
 DOR and OS were secondary endpoints.